rcgray/free-genai-bootcamp-2025/listening-comp/README.md

 - Python 3.12 or higher
 - Conda or pyenv (for environment management)
 - uv (for dependency management)
+- OpenAI API key for transcription and translation services

 ### Development Setup